singhsltp7/Movie-Recommender-System/README.md

-# Movie-Recommender-System
+# movie-recommender-system-tmdb-dataset
-Created a ssytem to recommend movies using Python.
+A content based movie recommender system using cosine similarity